Caythorpe Cricket Club

 Caythorpe Cricket Club was founded in 1880.
 It is an amateur English Cricket Club based in the village of Caythorpe, Nottinghamshire.
 The club competes in the Nottinghamshire Cricket Board Premier League, which is an accredited ECB Premier League, winning the league title in 2006.
 The club has also reached the semi-final of the ECB National Club Cricket Championship in 2005 and 2006 and won the Derbyshire Premier League Cup in 2009.

-Caythorpe has four Saturday sides and a Sunday team, as well as many junior teams as part of its setup.
+Caythorpe has four Saturday teams and a Sunday team, as well as many junior teams as part of its setup.
 The 1st XI compete in the Nottinghamshire Cricket Board Premier League, winning the title in 2006.
 The 2nd XI play in the Bassetlaw & District Cricket League and won 1st division in 2013, then getting promotion into the premier division for the 2014 season.
 Both the 3rd XI and 4 XI play in the South Nottinghamshire Cricket league.
 The club set up its Women's section in 2020 and had a highly successful inaugural year, winning the East Midlands Women's Cricket League, Division 1, gaining promotion to the Premier Division.
-They also won the Super 8s top division and the Notts Women's Indoor League.
+They currently have a long format Women's Team and a Super 8s Hundred Team.

+The club also boasts a large junior section with teams from U10s up to U19s.